Is there an energy price cap for business?

 2. Charge and supplier profit

-The government is reducing the amount that suppliers have to pay for wholesale power, down to 21.1p per kWh.
+The government was reducing the amount that suppliers have to pay for wholesale power, down to 21.1p per kWh.
 This was discounted from the wholesale cost on your unit rate.
 You still need to pay the other elements that make up your bill.

 If my business is in a fixed contract lower than the price cap, what happens?